nir6760/DIP_DeepKSVD/README.md

 # Deep K-SVD Denoising
 Created for DIP Course, small improvement and changes for the original code (link below), a review and explanations are attached in the PDF file.<br />
-Original code and credit - Code of the paper by Meyer Scetbon, Michael Elad and Peyman Milanfar on https://github.com/meyerscetbon/Deep-K-SVD
+Original code and credit - Code of the paper by Meyer Scetbon, Michael Elad and Peyman Milanfar <br /> on https://github.com/meyerscetbon/Deep-K-SVD

 ## Intro: A Differentiable version of the K-SVD Denoising algorithm